chrisgrieser/obsidian-smarter-paste/README.md

 - Messages copypasted from the Discord app will be cleaned up.
 If the timestamp contains a relative date in English ("Today at…"), it will be replaced with the absolute date.
 - Tweets copied from the Twitter website will be cleaned up.

-ℹ️ *Note that __Pasta Copinara__ respects the Obsidian setting `Auto Convert HTML`, meaning that these modifications only take place if that setting is enabled.*
+ℹ️ *Note that __Pasta Copinara__ respects the Obsidian setting `Auto Convert HTML`, meaning that the modifications above only take place if that setting is enabled.*

 ## Commands added
 - `Paste as Plain Text without Modifications`: Utility Command which pastes the clipboard content as plain text and without any modifications.
 Also circumvents pasting-modifications from other plugins like [Auto Link Title](https://obsidian.md/plugins?id=obsidian-auto-link-title).